act-rules/act-rules.github.io/_rules/iframe-non-empty-accessible-name-cae760.md

 - Some browsers include `iframe` elements in the [sequential focus navigation][].
 This ensures that the contents of `iframe` elements can be scrolled and accessed by using the keyboard.
 When an `iframe` is removed from the accessibility tree, this rule is still applicable for those browsers, unless the `iframe` is explicitly removed from [sequential focus navigation][] (by having the `tabindex` attribute set to a negative value).

 - Browser and assistive technology support for `iframe` elements is currently **inconsistent**.
-Some examples of inconsistencies include (but are not limited to):
+Some examples of inconsistencies include, but are not limited to:
-  - Assistive technologies being set up to ignore the `title` attribute, which means that to some users the `title` attribute will not act as an [accessible name][],
+  - When assistive technoligies are being set up to ignore the `title` attribute, which means that to some users the `title` attribute will not act as an [accessible name][].
-  - There is a known combination of a popular browser and assistive technology that ignores `aria-label` and only announces `title` attribute as an [accessible name][]
+  - Some assistive technologies ignores `aria-label` and only announces `title` attribute as an [accessible name][].
-  - Some assistive technologies ignore empty `iframe` elements, regardless of if they are focusable or if they have an accessible name.
+  - Some assistive technologies ignore empty `iframe` elements, regardless of if they are [focusable][] or if they have an [accessible name][].
+  - Some assistive technologies ignore non empty `iframe` elements that are both [focusable][] and have an [accessible name][].

 ## Background